HEAD COACH Denny Dorrel

-Dorrel comes to Bluffton from his alma mater, Hanover (Ind.)
+Dorrel came to Bluffton from his alma mater, Hanover (Ind.)
 College.
-He has been the Panthers' defensive coordinator and recruiting coordinator, as well as academic coordinator, for the last two years.
+He was the Panthers' defensive coordinator and recruiting coordinator, as well as academic coordinator, for two years.
 He was previously assistant head coach and defensive coordinator at both Marietta (Ohio) College, from 2008-11, and Thomas More College in Crestview Hills, Ky., from 2004-07.
 He was also the linebackers coach at Thomas More.

 "In his years as a coach, he has led teams and individual players to great successes in the classroom and on the field," said Phill Talavinia, Bluffton's athletics director.
 "Coach Dorrel impressed the search committee with his passion, while keeping focus on the student-athletes being students first, completing their educations and winning in both life and on the field."

 With the victory over Defiance in Bluffton's 2014 finale, the Beavers moved to 6-4 on the season and 6-2 in the HCAC (3rd place) for their most-ever Heartland Conference victories.
 The win marked the most consecutive victories in the series since Bluffton won six in a row from 1985 through 1990.
 It also evened the all-time series at 44-44-2!
 Coach Dorrel, his staff and the 2014 team have much to be proud of as they won six of their last seven games and nearly rattled off seven victories in a row to end the season.

 Dorrel has played and coached against Bluffton, and when he sought more information about the university from others more familiar with it, "everything came back how great the people were," he said.
 Coming to campus for his interview confirmed that, he said, adding that when he drove into Bluffton, the community "felt like home."